-ADRI HAS NOT BEEN ENDORSED BY BERNIE BANTON AM, KAREN BANTON OR THE BERNIE BANTON FOUNDATION
+Please note: ADRI HAS NOT BEEN ENDORSED by BERNIE BANTON AM, KAREN BANTON or the BERNIE BANTON FOUNDATION

 ADRI’s website features images of Bernie Banton AM, and Bernie’s story prominently on their home page (see the image below).
 This should not be misconstrued that the Asbestos Diseases Research Institute has sought endorsement or approval from the Bernie Banton Foundation or Karen Banton for this – as ADRI hasn’t!

-Please do not make donations or bequests to ADRI for research, or otherwise, or support ADRI in anyway under the mistaken belief that the late Bernie Banton AM, Karen Banton or the Bernie Banton Foundation has endorsed ADRI.
+If you are considering making a donation or bequest to ADRI for research, or supporting ADRI in anyway, please do not have the mistaken belief that the late Bernie Banton AM, Karen Banton or the Bernie Banton Foundation has endorsed ADRI.

-Should you wish to donate to mesothelioma research, we can put you in contact with world leading Australian researchers in Western Australia, South Australia and Victoria who are doing amazing work.
-Alternatively, we can donate directly to this credible mesothelioma research on your behalf.
+Should you wish to donate to mesothelioma research, other than to ADRI, we can put you in contact with world leading Australian researchers in Victoria, South Australia and Western Australia who are doing amazing work.
+Alternatively, we can forward on your research donation directly to credible mesothelioma research on your behalf.
 For further information contact Rod Smith, the Bernie Banton Foundation Support Co-ordinator on 0418 319 757 or email: firstname.lastname@example.org

-Sadly since October 2010, some power brokers at ADRI have chosen (for unknown and unstated reasons) for ADRI not to have any association or link of any kind with the Bernie Banton Foundation – this is despite repeated approaches by the Foundation directly to those concerned, and via official ADRI channels, to find out why those responsible have adopted this noninclusive stance; and importantly to find a cohesive pathway forward.
+Sadly since October 2010, power brokers at ADRI have chosen (for unknown and unstated reasons) for ADRI not to have any association or link of any kind with Karen Banton and the Bernie Banton Foundation – this is despite repeated approaches by the Foundation directly to those concerned, and via official ADRI channels, to find out why those responsible have adopted this non-inclusive stance; and importantly to find a cohesive pathway forward.
 This disappointing standpoint is frankly baffling, it is divisive and we believe regressive to the cause.

 Bernie Banton AM, as the acknowledged public face and voice of asbestos disease victims, lobbied the then NSW Government to establish a dedicated asbestos diseases research institute and build a purpose built facility to house it.
 The institute was established in 2006 and named the Asbestos Diseases Research Institute (ADRI).
 The purpose built building was built and named the Bernie Banton Centre, with Karen Banton being present for the ‘turning of the sod’, the day after Bernie died.